This ad quality best practices guide explains what Quality Score is and how you can use it to improve your ad performance in Google Ads.

 Why: Your Quality Score is like a warning light for a car’s engine that shows how healthy your ads and keywords are.
 It’s not meant to be a detailed metric that should be the focus of account management.

 2. Diagnose keyword quality using Quality Score and other metrics

 - Focus your efforts on high-value areas where you can affect change.

-Why: Being selective with your quality optimization efforts allows you to maximize impact - don’t waste time on things you can’t change or optimizations with limited upside.
+Why: Being selective with your quality optimisation efforts allows you to maximise impact – don’t waste time on things that you can’t change or optimisations with limited upside.

 3. Follow up on your Quality Score diagnosis

-Why: The real-time evaluations of these three components are used in the ad auction, while your Quality Score itself is not.
-Speaking generally, when those three components aren’t working well, you may want to take actions to improve them.
+Why: The real-time evaluations of these three components are used in the Google Ads ad auction, while your Quality Score itself isn't.
+Speaking generally, when these three components aren’t working well, you may want to take action to improve them.

 4. What matters (and what doesn’t) when it comes to ads quality